Optimal Non-Adaptive Group Testing with One-Sided Error Guarantees: Proofs

 \textbf{\underline{Case 2:}} $\theta \in [\frac{1}{2}, 1)$

-The steps in this case are similar to the Case 1, so we only provide an outline while highlighting the key differences.
+The steps in this case are similar to Case 1, so we only provide an outline while highlighting the key differences.
 Analogous to Case 1, we initially assume that every item is included in at most $n^{\xi}$ tests for some arbitrarily small $\xi > 0$;\footnote{This is only different from $\log^3 n$ because we use a result from \cite{bay2022optimal} instead of \cite{coja2020optimal}, and they happened to choose slightly different values.
-The analysis in \cite{bay2022optimal} could easily be modified to use $\log^3 n$ instead, but we find it more convenient to apply their results exactly as stated. } this assumption is dropped in the same way as above, so we do not repeat the details.
+The analysis in \cite{bay2022optimal} could easily be modified to use $\log^3 n$ instead, but we find it more convenient to apply their results exactly as stated.} this assumption will later be dropped in the same way as above.

 To show there are $\omega(k)$ masked non-defectives with high probability, instead of using the result from \cite{coja2020optimal}, in this case we use the following result adapted from \cite{bay2022optimal}.